-Extended Mag and Grip Sleeve – Disappointment
+Problems with Extended Mag & Grip Sleeve

-As I previously stated, the pistol comes with two magazines: one flush fitting and the second is an extended magazine with a grip sleeve.
-The sleeve slips overs the extended mag to create an extended grip surface when the magazine is inserted into the pistol.
-With the extended magazine and 4” barrel, the XDS 4.0 looks like a duty-sized handgun.
+The X-Tension sleeve slips over the body of the extended mag to create an extended grip surface when the magazine is inserted into the pistol.
+With the extended magazine and 4″ barrel, the XDS 4.0 looks and performs much like a duty-sized handgun.

-However, when I do so, the front edge of the magazine sleeve hands on my pinky finger.
+However, when I do this with the Springfield XD-S 4.0, the front edge of the X-Tension magazine sleeve hands on my pinky finger.
 Additionally, the rear of the magazine sleeve grips the meaty part of my palm.
-To overcome this, I have to strip the magazine from the XD-S pistol with my reaction hand.
+These contact points prevent the magazine from dropping free and I am forced to strip the empty magazine from the pistol with my reaction hand.

-Carlson stated that removing the sleeve solves the problem with drop free reloads, but can cause an issue where the magazine is slamming too hard into the ejector since the sleeve does not act as a “stop” for the mag.
+Carlson stated that removing the sleeve solves the problem with drop-free reloads, but can cause an issue where the magazine is slamming too hard into the ejector since the sleeve does not act as a “stop” for the mag.
 He said he had seen one ejector break on a Shield for that exact reason.

 If your hand is large enough to depress the magazine release without shifting the pistol in your hand, then you might be able to drop the mag with the sleeve without a problem.
 However, I would think that your larger hands are going to be gripping the sleeve anyway, so you wind up with the same problem I experienced.

 Before carrying an extended magazine for self-defense, practice your reloads and see if you have any problems.
-If not – go for it.
+If not, go for it.